mainacct/work-ethics/README.md

 #   - 7: at hour 7 (7 AM)
 #   - *: every day of the m
 #   - *: every mont
-#   - 1-5: on days Monday through
+#   - 1-5: on days Monday thro
 on:uu
   schedule:
     # IMPORTANT: GitHub Actions uses UTC time zo